 Pet Loss Companioning

 A Pet Loss Companion can help plan and prepare for the loss of a beloved pet.
-They are knowledgeable about available options and can assist or create beautiful ceremonies for all stages of pet loss.
-They can provide practical, emotional, and spiritual support leading up to, during, and/or after the death.
+They know available options and can assist or create beautiful ceremonies for all stages of pet loss.
+They can provide practical, emotional, and spiritual support leading up to, during, and after the death.

 Contact Madeline for compassionate support.